 These sometimes very complex and challenging forms of religion provide a test case for our understanding of Hinduism, and raise important theoretical and methodological questions with regard to the study of religious traditions in South Asia as well as to the more general and comparative study of religion.

-The research programme seeks to trace developments in the history of Goddess worship among the orthoprax brahmans, among the tantric traditions, and at village level.
-It aims at presenting an interdisciplinary survey of Śākta history, practice and doctrine in its diversity as well as to convey something of the Śākta religious imaginaire and ritual practice that is distinctive and sets ‘Śāktism’ apart from other South Asian religious traditions.
+The programme seeks to trace developments in the history of Goddess worship among the orthoprax brahmans, among the tantric traditions, and at village level.
+It aims at presenting an interdisciplinary survey of Śākta history, practice and doctrine in its diversity, as well as to convey something of the Śākta religious world view and ritual practice that is distinctive and sets ‘Śāktism’ apart from other South Asian religious traditions.
 Any headway in this field will be of great value for the future study of religion in South Asia.